lemald/stringlines/README.md

 Parameters for polling are currently stored in the source in `app/Main.hs`.
 These will be moved to command line arguments soon.
-To run the polling executable, just do `stack run bus-scrape-poll`.
+To run the polling executable, just do `stack run stringlines-poll`.

 ### Chart generation

-This step can be run with `stack run bus-scrape-make-chart` followed by a `--` and the rest of the command line arguments.
+This step can be run with `stack run stringlines-chart` followed by a `--` and the rest of the command line arguments.
 These are mostly self-documented in the usage message - note that you'll need to specify `-r` for a route ID and `-d` for a day.